 GK: Andreas Köpke (Germany)

 Though voted 1993 German footballer of the year, Köpke was the long-time understudy to Bodo Illgner and sat on the bench throughout three major final tournaments before getting his chance at EURO '96, aged 34.
 He kept his goal intact throughout the group stage, saving a Gianfranco Zola penalty, and then stopped another spot kick from Gareth Southgate in the semi-final shoot-out against England.
-Köpke, who played for 1.
-FC Nürnberg, Eintracht Frankfurt and Olympique de Marseille, ended his international career at the 1998 FIFA World Cup with 59 caps.
+Köpke, who played for Nürnberg, Frankfurt and Marseille, ended his international career at the 1998 FIFA World Cup with 59 caps.
 He became Germany's goalkeeping coach.

 DF: Laurent Blanc (France)

 Blanc was voted into UEFA's team of the tournament in three successive EUROs, making the grade in 1992, 1996 and 2000, where he bowed out with victory in the final – an honour cruelly denied him through suspension at the 1998 FIFA World Cup.
 Nicknamed Le Président on account of his authority, elegance and leadership, Blanc started at Montpellier as a midfielder before representing Barcelona, Internazionale Milano and Manchester United as a centre-half, winning myriad honours.
 He won the Ligue 1 title as Bordeaux coach and led France at UEFA EURO 2012 before taking over at Paris Saint-Germain.